discordjs/guide/guide/oauth2/README.md

 ```

 ::: warning
-The content-type for the token url must be `application/x-www-form-urlencoded`, which is why `URLSearchParams` is used.
+The content-type for the token URL must be `application/x-www-form-urlencoded`, which is why `URLSearchParams` is used.
 :::

-Now try visiting your OAuth2 url and authorizing your application.
+Now try visiting your OAuth2 URL and authorizing your application.
 Once you're redirected, you should see something like this in your console.

 ```json
 {